What are carpenter ants?

 Carpenter ants are large ants that are easily visible and often found walking around our indoor and outdoor spaces.
 They are typically black but can also be red or a combination of red and black.
 When carpenter ants live out in nature, their nesting habits help speed up the decay of dead wood, and their feeding habits help control insect populations.

-However, carpenter ants are a bit more problematic when living near people.
+However, carpenter ants are a bit more problematic when living near people and can be especially prevalent in the fall.
 Carpenter ants are wood-destroying pests and always an unwanted sight in our yards and homes.

 Are carpenter ants dangerous?